yarnpkg/berry/packages/docusaurus/docs/getting-started/migration.md

 Plug'n'Play enforces strict dependency rules.
 In particular, you'll hit problems if you (or your dependencies) rely on unlisted dependencies (the reasons for that are detailed in our [Rulebook](/advanced/rulebook)), but the gist is that it was the cause of many "project doesn't work on my computer" issues, both in Yarn and other package managers.

 To quickly detect which places may rely on unsafe patterns run `yarn dlx @yarnpkg/doctor` in your project - it'll statically analyze your sources to try to locate the most common issues that could result in a subpar experience.
-For example here's what `webpack-dev-server` would reveal:
+For example here's what running it on the `webpack-dev-server` repository would reveal:

 ```
 ➤ YN0000: Found 1 package(s) to process